Employee Performance Management: Definition & Best Practices

 3. Developing leaders from within

-This helps lower costs of recruitment of new hires, as it allows the company to save from spending on training and on-boarding.
+By retaining good performers in the company, the management team gets a pool of future leaders that may develop within the organization.
+This helps lower the costs of recruitment of new hires, as it allows the company to save from spending on training and onboarding.
 Furthermore, by growing leaders from within, organizations can begin creating lasting cultures.

 Purpose: